terraform-redhat/terraform-provider-rhcs/docs/resources/hcp_machine_pool.md

 ### Read-Only

+- `availability_zone` (String) Select the availability zone in which to create a single AZ machine pool for a multi-AZ cluster.
+After the creation of the resource, it is not possible to update the attribute value.
 - `current_version` (String) The currently running version of OpenShift on the machine pool, for example '4.11.0'.
 - `id` (String) Unique identifier of the machine pool.
 - `status` (Attributes) HCP replica status (see [below for nested schema](#nestedatt--status))